ReproLab/_lab_readme/Sepsid.md

-# 1. Culture maintenance
+## 1. Culture maintenance

    ## a.
 Stock maintenance

-#Experimental setup for investigation on effect of temperature on sepsid sperm length
+   ## b.
+Experimental setup for investigation on effect of temperature on sepsid sperm length